siko-ki/PhilanthropyLab/README.md

 To join the hackathon, please start by creating a branch from the designated hackathon issue in our [project repository](https://github.com/users/siko-ki/projects/1).

 ## Prizes
-For season 1, we are offering four prizes of $400 each for the most successful projects submitted, with additional prizes for second and third place.
+For season 1, first place will win $400 and second place will win $250.
 See season bounties for individual judging guidelines.

 ## FAQ